Beekeeping Clothing – A Complete Guide

 Beekeeping boots are available in a variety of beautiful designs.
 From pure white to those with cute bee designs, you will find a pair to suit any style.

-Each beekeeper has to decide what type of protective gear they want to wear.
-While a hat and veil is the required minimum, add other pieces if you wish.
+Each individual has to decide what type of beekeeping protective clothing they want to wear.
 Your outfit may look very different than other beekeepers that you know – and that is just fine.

 The most important thing is that you feel at ease while you are enjoying your bees.
 Also, it is perfectly okay to have several of each kind.
 I do.